developess/build_a_phoenix_api/README.md

 Are you ready to have your mind blown a little bit?
 Plugs live at the heart of Phoenix's HTTP layer.
 We've been interacting with plugs throughout this tutorial - they're at every step of the connection lifecycle, and the core Phoenix components like Endpoints, Routers, and Controllers are all just Plugs internally 😱

 Plugs aren't something created by Phoenix - they're a thing used by Phoenix, and can be used outside Phoenix when dealing with HTTP in elixir more generally.
-Remember, Phoenix isn't the only way to make a web server in elixir, just like Express isn't the only way to make a server in Node.js.
+Remember, Phoenix isn't the only way to make a web server in Elixir, just like Express isn't the only way to make a server in Node.js.

 [`Plug`](https://hexdocs.pm/phoenix/plug.html#content) the specification describes itself as 'a specification for composable modules in between web applications'.